 When to go

-The tour can depart on any day of the week from 22nd March to 15th June and 11th September to 26th October; the blackout periods are 27 March – 10 April and 16 June – 31 August.
-The period of 1-10 September is on request.
-Weather is most pleasant in the spring and autumn, July and August can be quite hot.
+The tour can depart on any day of the week from 22nd February to 15th June and 11th September to 26th November; the blackout periods are 21-31 March 2024 (Easter), 7-14 May 2024 and 16 June – 10 September.
+The weather is most pleasant in the spring and autumn; July and August can be quite hot.